jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-04.md

 "Smart friend."

-"The smartest."
+"Remember our entropy project?"
+Sophia said, the memory surfacing suddenly.
+"Back in March, at the science fair?"

+Ethan laughed softly.
+"How could I forget?
+You were yelling about thermodynamic equilibrium at 2 AM."

+"And you were explaining hockey momentum equations to make the point clearer."
+She looked up at him.
+"That's why we won gold.
+Because we're partners.
+Equals.
+We push each other to think differently."

+"That's what we are," he agreed.
+"Partners."

+"In everything."

+"In everything."
 His free hand came up to cup her face.
 "Sophia."

 "Yeah?"

 "I love you."
-The words were simple, but his voice carried everythingmonths of history, weeks of hell, every scared moment and brave choice and desperate hope.
+The words were simple, but his voice carried everything—months of history, weeks of hell, every scared moment and brave choice and desperate hope.
 "I have loved you since I was nine years old.
 I loved you when we were apart.
 I loved you every day we couldn't be together.
 I loved you through everything, and I'm going to love you for everything that comes next."

 Her eyes were burning.
 "Ethan."

 "I'm not finished."
 His thumb brushed across her cheek, catching a tear she hadn't realized had fallen.
 "You are the bravest, smartest, most stubborn person I've ever met.
 You stood up to my parents.
 You believed in me when I didn't believe in myself.
 You didn't drop the charges even when facing jail.
-You're my best friend and you always have been and I" His voice cracked.
+You're my best friend and you always have been and I—" His voice cracked.
 "I never stopped loving you.
 Not for one single day."

 She couldn't breathe.
 Couldn't think.
 Every analytical bone in her body had dissolved.

 "I love you," she managed.
 "I love you so much it doesn't make any sense.
 You're supposed to fall in love gradually, logically, but I think I loved you before I knew what the word meant.
-Every science competition, every hockey practice, every time you smiled at me like I was the only person in the world who mattered"
+Every science competition, every hockey practice, every time you smiled at me like I was the only person in the world who mattered—"

 "You were.
 You are."

-"I've been in love with you my entire life."
+"I've been in love with you my entire life."
 The words were tumbling out now, unstoppable.
 "When you left, I thought I'd lost my chance.
 When we found each other again, I thought it was impossible.
 When your parents tried to take you away, I thought I'd break.
 But here we are.
 We're here, and we're free, and I love you.
 I love you."

 "Sophia."
 His forehead touched hers.
 They were breathing the same air.
 "Can I kiss you?"